Software Modules¶

 |

-Switch versions of a software module |
+Switch versions of a software module. |

 |

-Unload all the software modules from your environment |
+Unload all software modules from your environment |

 |